AlenaStrnadova/isolation-forest-visualization/README.md

 #### `dataPathLength()`

-Calculate the average path length for each data member over all isolation trees and save them into a variable.
+Calculate the average path length for each data member over all isolation trees (returns an array).
+In the example below they saved into a variable `averagePathLengths`.

 ```javascript
 const averagePathLengths = myForest.dataPathLength();